Cevri/Cevri/README.md

 ### 🚦 About Me

-- 💻 **Software Engineer** by profession, always learning—currently studying Computer Science.
+- 💻 **Software Engineer** by profession, always learning (studying Computer Science as my biggest side project).
 - 🛠️ **Thorough system design** is my forte: event-driven architectures, distributed systems, and reliability-first automation.
 - ⚡ I believe in considering as many risks to reliability and stability as possible before implementation, because the best solutions anticipate problems before they happen.
 - 🧠 My approach balances rigorous due diligence (scaling, performance, fallback strategies) with pragmatic delivery; avoiding overengineering, but never cutting corners on core stability.